Azure/RDS-Templates/ARM-wvd-templates/CreateAndProvisionHostPool/README.md

 - **Existing Subnet Name**
 - **Virtual Network Resource Group Name**

-## Windows Virtual Desktop host pool type
+## Azure Virtual Desktop host pool type
 The following property will change the default template behavior from setting up a non-persistent environment to persistent if changed to True.

 - **Enable Persistent Desktop**.
 Default value is False, change to True to create the host pool with persistent desktops.